maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="errorraise-aexp"></a>
 ### {`ERROR`|`RAISE`} *aexp*

 Causes an error to be raised with the error number *aexp*.
-Generally used for testing purposes.
+This is mostly used within error handlers that cannot handle a particular error.
+For instance, if you have an error handler that is written to handle `FILE NOT FOUND` errors, it is possible that it will receive any other error, say `SYNTAX ERROR`.
+In this case the error would be suppressed, so the error handler can add a `RAISE` if the error number is not expected, causing the error to be reported to user as expected.
+This statement is also useful for testing the error handling by inserting a `RAISE` near the start of the program.

 <!-- TOC --><a name="resume-next-aexp"></a>
 ### `RESUME` {`NEXT`|*aexp*}